Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **DESTROY** - __Property__ Objects that are DESTROY are destroyed immediately.

-**SEND / RECEIVE / RESEND:** __Property_ LEVEL IS SEND/TEXT IS SEND/TEXT NEAR TILE IS SEND sends all matching rules to the next level you enter, LEVEL IS RECEIVE/TEXT IS RECEIVE causes them to take effect.
+**SEND / RECEIVE / RESEND** - __Property_ LEVEL IS SEND/TEXT IS SEND/TEXT NEAR TILE IS SEND sends all matching rules to the next level you enter, LEVEL IS RECEIVE/TEXT IS RECEIVE causes them to take effect.
 RESEND sends received rules to the next level - but rules sent back to the level they came from are ignored (no infinite stacking).
 Create meta puzzles spanning multiple levels!

-**CRASH:** __Property__ If YOU is on CRASH, Baba Is You crashes.
+**CRASH** - __Property__ If YOU is on CRASH, Baba Is You crashes.

-**BOUNCE / TWIST / UNTWIST / REFLECT / FUNNEL:** __Property__ Any objects entering these tiles (even in the middle of a long SLIDE move) will have their direction altered as follows: BOUNCE rotates it 180 degrees, TWIST rotates it 90 degrees clockwise, UNTWIST rotates it 90 degrees counterclockwise, REFLECT mirrors it along the UL-DR axis if the REFLECT is facing horizontally or the DL-UR axis if the REFLECT is facing vertically (make appropriate sprites to indicate this), FUNNEL points it in the direction of the funnel.
+**BOUNCE / TWIST / UNTWIST / REFLECT / FUNNEL** - __Property__ Any objects entering these tiles (even in the middle of a long SLIDE move) will have their direction altered as follows: BOUNCE rotates it 180 degrees, TWIST rotates it 90 degrees clockwise, UNTWIST rotates it 90 degrees counterclockwise, REFLECT mirrors it along the UL-DR axis if the REFLECT is facing horizontally or the DL-UR axis if the REFLECT is facing vertically (make appropriate sprites to indicate this), FUNNEL points it in the direction of the funnel.
 Put SLIDE-ing ice under the tile if you then want it to make a move in that direction!

 **EVENTURN / ODDTURN** - __Condition (Prefix)__ True only on even numbered turns and odd numbered turns respectively.